service-mesh-performance/service-mesh-performance/docs/collections/_posts/2020-05-21-analyzing-with-smps.md

 * **Spike testing** is where we go over and above the maximum design capacity, just to see how the service mesh and workload can deal with a significantly spiking load.
 Spike testing helps identify the amount of load by which your service falls over.

 Outside of the different types of performance tests, performance management concerns include the need for performance and overhead data under a permutation of different workloads (applications) and different types and sizes of infrastructure resources.
 The need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and which one might be best-suited for your workloads.
 Individual projects shy from publishing test results of other, competing service meshes.
-The need for an independent, unbiased, credible standard measurement is needed is why the Service Mesh Performance Specification (SMPS) was created.
+The need for an independent, unbiased, credible standard measurement is needed is why the Service Mesh Performance Specification (SMP) was created.

-#### Service Mesh Performance Specification (SMPS)
+#### Service Mesh Performance (SMP)

-The Service Mesh Performance Working Group defines the Service Mesh Performance Specification and is hosted within the CNCF SIG Network.
-Using SMPS, MeshMark provides a universal performance index to gauge your mesh’s efficiency against deployments in other organizations’ environments.
+The Service Mesh Performance Working Group defines the Service Mesh Performance and is hosted within the CNCF SIG Network.
+Using SMP, MeshMark provides a universal performance index to gauge your mesh’s efficiency against deployments in other organizations’ environments.
 The group is also working in collaboration with the Envoy project to create easy-to-use tooling around distributed performance management (distributed load generation and analysis) in context of Istio, Consul, Tanzu Service Mesh, Network Service Mesh, App Mesh, Linkerd, and other service meshes.

 The specification itself provides a standard format for describing and capturing: